Glendale DUI Attorney

 Driving under the influence of a substance is reckless, meaning the potential consequences for doing so can be severe.
 Because every DUI charge occurs under unique circumstances, your penalties, if found guilty, will vary.

-Penalties for defendants facing their first DUI offense are usually more lenient than those who have multiple prior charges.
+• First Offense DUI Penalties: Penalties for defendants facing their first DUI offense are usually more lenient than those who have multiple prior charges.
 With that said, the potential consequences of being charged with a DUI for the first time can still be harsh.
-With most first-time offenses, your license is suspended for six months and you cannot legally drive or operate a vehicle.
-In rare cases, it is possible to get a restricted license if sufficient evidence proves it’s that vital to you or a family member’s life.
+With most first-time offenses, your license is suspended for six months, and you cannot legally drive or operate a vehicle.
+In rare cases, it is possible to get a restricted license if sufficient evidence proves it’s vital to your or a family member’s life.
 Most of the time, a restricted license after a DUI is not granted, and the penalties need to be followed strictly.
 In addition to having your license suspended, the court will have what is known as an ignition interlock device installed in your vehicle.
-This is to ensure that when you get your license back, you do not go use your vehicle under the influence.
+This is to ensure that when you get your license back, you do not use your vehicle under the influence.
 The ignition interlock device monitors your BAC and doesn’t allow you to start your car unless you’re at a legal level.
-You may also have to take driver’s education DUI courses.In addition to penalties involving driving and the use of your vehicle, you will most likely face a series of fines.
+You may also have to take driver’s education and DUI courses.
+In addition to penalties involving driving and the use of your vehicle, you will most likely face a series of fines.
 Most first-time offenses are characterized as misdemeanors, so fees won’t be as severe as those with felony charges.
-Misdemeanor fines for first-time DUI offenses range from $390 to $1,000 depending on the circumstances of your case, not including court-mandated fees.
+Misdemeanor fines for first-time DUI offenses range from $390 to $1,000, depending on the circumstances of your case, not including court-mandated fees.
+Lastly, potential consequences for first-time offenders can also include jail time.
+In most cases, for a defendant’s first DUI that’s classified as a misdemeanor, maximum jail time cannot exceed six months.
+Whether or not you receive jail time will depend largely on the circumstances of your arrest and aspects such as any injuries and damage that occurred if there was an accident.

-With every offense, potential consequences for the defendant increase in severity.
+• Second Offense DUI Penalties: With every offense, potential consequences for the defendant increase in severity.
 If you are charged with a DUI for a second time, you can expect your license to be suspended for an average of two years.
 In addition to a longer license suspension time, the ignition interlock device will also be installed in your vehicle again.
 This time, the device may need to stay in your car for a year or longer to ensure you operate your vehicle safely.
-Mandatory DUI driving classes will also be assigned to the defendant if charged, which must be taken for 18 to 30 months.The fines for a second DUI charge are in the same range as first-time offenses, though court and other legal fees can add up quickly.
-Fines range from $390 to $1,000; penalty assessments of the case can increase total fines and fees to around $2,000.
+Mandatory DUI driving classes will also be assigned to the defendant if charged, which must be taken for 18 to 30 months.
+The fines for a second DUI charge are in the same range as first-time offenses, though court and other legal fees can add up quickly.
+Fines range from $390 to $1,000; penalty assessments of the case can increase total fines and fees to around $2,000.With your second DUI offense, you are required to serve a mandatory 96 hours of jail time, at a minimum.
+If your offense is still classified as a misdemeanor, you face a maximum of 1 year of jail time if found guilty.
+You are also subject to anywhere from three to five years of probation.

-When it comes to a DUI that is someone’s third offense, punishments will be much harsher.
+• Third Offense DUI Penalties: When it comes to a DUI that is someone’s third offense, punishments will be much harsher.
 The state of California takes DUI charges seriously and wants to ensure that repeat offenders understand the severity of their actions.
 If charged with a third DUI, the defendant can expect to see their license suspended for at least three years.
 On top of a long-term license suspension, an ignition interlock device will remain in your vehicle for the following two years.
-You will also be mandated to take at least 30 months of a DUI education course.Fines and fees can be even higher in a third-offense case, ranging anywhere from $1,000 to $2,500, not including penalty assessments.
-With court-mandated fees and penalty assessments, you can expect to be paying around $3,000.
+You will also be mandated to take at least 30 months of a DUI education course.
+Fines and fees can be even higher in a third-offense case, ranging anywhere from $1,000 to $2,500, not including penalty assessments.
+With court-mandated fees and penalty assessments, you can expect to be paying around $3,000.In addition to license penalties and fines, 120 days of jail time are mandatory if charged with a third-time DUI offense.
+Potential jail time can range anywhere from 120 days to 1 year, depending on the circumstances.

-Most DUI cases, including a person’s first three offenses, are characterized as misdemeanors unless someone was injured.
+• Felony DUI Penalties: Most DUI cases, including a person’s first three offenses, are characterized as misdemeanors unless someone was injured.
 If a person is arrested for a fourth time on DUI charges, the categorization of their offense becomes a felony.
 With a felony charge, potential penalties are not only intense, but they can make a big impact on your criminal record and future if you’re not careful.
 If you are charged with a felony DUI, you will have your license revoked for at least four years, as well as have the ignition interlock device installed in your vehicle for multiple years to follow.
-You will also be mandated to take at least 30 months of DUI education courses throughout the time your license is revoked.While potential fines for felonies can be higher in these kinds of cases, the minimum still is the same as fines for misdemeanors, starting at $390.
-Depending on your case, fines and fees can total well over $2,000 to $3,000.
+You will also be mandated to take at least 30 months of DUI education courses throughout the time your license is revoked.
+While potential fines for felonies can be higher in these kinds of cases, the minimum is still the same as fines for misdemeanors, starting at $390.
+Depending on your case, fines and fees can total well over $2,000 to $3,000.Jail time for felony charges is also more severe than for misdemeanors.
+Rather than serving time in a local jail, you now face the potential of going to state prison.
+For a felony DUI, the minimum prison time begins at 16 months and can be a maximum of three years.

-When a DUI case involves an injury or fatality, the potential consequences change again.
-While every case has unique circumstances, a case involving the injury or death of others caused by a driver under the influence can have multiple different charges.If it is your first DUI offense but it resulted in injuries, it’s still possible to have your charges categorized as a misdemeanor.
+• DUIs With Injuries Penalties: When a DUI case involves an injury or fatality, the potential consequences change again.
+While every case has unique circumstances, a case involving the injury or death of others caused by a driver under the influence can have multiple charges.
+If it is your first DUI offense, but it resulted in injuries, it’s still possible to have your charges categorized as a misdemeanor.
 If you’re convicted of a DUI with injuries as a misdemeanor, the penalties may stay relatively the same as other first-time offense cases.
 Of course, this will depend heavily on how many people were hurt, the nature of their injuries, and what your previous criminal history may look like.
 Other cases that result in severe injuries may face harsher consequences, even if it’s a first-time offense.
+If you are charged for a DUI that resulted in a fatality, you may also face charges such as manslaughter or vehicular homicide—both of which can have drastic penalties.
+Felony manslaughter charges can result in prison time of up to four years, while vehicular homicide offenses can land someone up to 10 years in state prison.

 DUIs and Cannabis in California